FREE NEWSLETTER

 DrLefty

-Dana Ferris, known here as DrLefty, will retire in July 2025 after 35 years as a university professor (applied linguistics and writing).
+Dana Ferris, known here as DrLefty, retired in July 2025 after 35 years as a university professor (applied linguistics and writing).
 She is the author of many academic articles, chapters, and books and is also a weekly columnist for a San Francisco Giants fan site.
 When not working or writing, she enjoys exercising, cooking, and traveling.
 She is the mother of two adult daughters, and she and her husband live in Davis, California, where they first met as undergraduates at UC Davis.
 You can read her Giants content here, and her Amazon author page is here.

 • Twitter